The Queen's Sister

-The Queen's Sister is a 2005 British television movie directed by Simon Cellan Jones.
-The teleplay by Craig Warner is a semi-fictionalized account of the life of Princess Margaret, the younger sister of Queen Elizabeth II, from 1952 until the mid-1970s.
-It was produced by Touchpaper Television, part of the RDF Media Group, and was broadcast by Channel 4.
+The Queen's Sister is a 2005 British biographical drama television film directed by Simon Cellan Jones, written by Craig Warner, and starring Lucy Cohu as Princess Margaret, the younger sister of Queen Elizabeth II.
+Toby Stephens and David Threlfall also star.

+The film is a semi-fictionalized account of Margaret's life from 1952 until the mid-1970s.
+It was produced by Touchpaper Television, part of the RDF Media Group, and was broadcast by Channel 4 on 27 November 2005.
 It has been released on DVD by BBC Video.

 Plot

 The drama opens with the disclaimer "Some of the following is based on fact.
 And some isn't".
 When Archbishop Fisher of the Church of England refuses her request to allow her and divorced war hero Peter Townsend, an equerry to her sister, to wed in a religious ceremony, and her brother-in-law and confidant Prince Philip advises her she will lose all her material possessions if they engage in a civil union, Margaret ends the relationship and plunges into a hedonistic lifestyle that frequently draws headlines in the press.
 She finds herself partnered with Tony Armstrong-Jones at a party that dissolves into an evening of sexual shenanigans, and she and the impoverished photographer begin to meet frequently for clandestine encounters in his dingy flat.
 When their relationship is made public, the two wed in an elaborate ceremony that is admired by those who embrace the monarchy and criticized by politicians who are shocked at the amount of money spent on the occasion while their constituents are struggling to get by on meagre wages.

 The turbulent marriage falls victim to Margaret's increased drinking and Tony's indiscreet womanizing.
 She treats him more like a subject than a spouse, and he eventually moves out.
 When she is caught in flagrante delicto with the pianist from a restaurant she frequents, she and Tony escape to their hideaway in Mustique and try to present a united front for the press, but their scheme backfires when they are criticized for their lavish lifestyle in the tropics.

 To escape the limelight, Margaret invites herself to the country home of her friends Rachel and Curly Burke.
 There she meets Roddy Llewellyn, a considerably younger aspiring pop singer.
 Shortly after she learns Robin Douglas-Home, with whom she once had a highly publicized affair, has committed suicide.
 Roddy suggests she stay with him at his cottage, which he shares with a commune of friends, to avoid the press, but a diligent photographer manages to catch them in an embrace.
 Tony Armstrong-Jones then announces the couple will divorce.

 Margaret's continued drinking, drug-abuse and deepening depression lead to her being hospitalized for several weeks for what is described as "exhaustion".
 After her release, she returns to Roddy, who announces he is marrying one of his housemates.
 Margaret departs for Mustique, and in the film's final moments she is seen standing in the surf and pondering her future.